 The grant is funded by Barbara Klipper, retired librarian, consultant and trainer, and the author of two important books.
 Programming for Children and Teens with Autism Spectrum Disorder (ALA Editions, 2014) is a must-have for both new and veteran librarians.
 Barbara's deep knowledge and experience on the subject makes her guidance on serving these library users and their families invaluable.
 And her new book, The Secret Rules of Social Networking (AAPC Publishing, 2015), is a one-of-a-kind resource for teens and young adults with ASD or other social skills deficits that outlines the unstated rules that guide relationships in the real world and online as well.

 The response to the first two years of the grant (2016 & 2017) has been impressive, and speaks not only to the ongoing need but to the willingness and effectiveness of librarians all over the country who are doing amazing things.
 Thank you for your applications and for your efforts to serve people with autism in your library.

-Applications for the 2017 grant(s) is now closed.
-The application deadline will be December 1, 2016.
+The application period for the 2017 grant(s) is now closed.
+The application deadline was December 1, 2016.
 Successful applicants will be notified on March 1, 2017.
 All others will receive word soon after.
 Keep an eye out for next year's grant - applications will be accepted starting September 1, 2017.

 Take a look at this Libraries and Autism FEATURE:

 Life Animated: A Story of Sidekicks, Heroes, and Autism by Ron Suskind

 In 2008 the Scotch Plains Public Library and the Fanwood Memorial Library, together with our partners, created Libraries and Autism: We're Connected.
 This award winning project produced a customer service training video and website primarily for library staff to help them serve individuals with autism and their families more effectively.
 The video focuses on what you need to know about autism and will empower you with specific techniques to offer more inclusive service to this growing and underserved population.|